exit99/Encils/README.md

 ## For Production

+### Deployment

+Make sure that `config.js` is using the correct IP/domain. (not localhost or 127.0.0.1). run `npm run build` from the `frontend` folder.

+`pm2 restart next`
+`/usr/bin/python3 /usr/local/bin/daphne -b 0.0.0.0 -p 8000 schooltext_api.asgi:channel_layer`.
+I think this restarts the daphne server.
-iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
+`iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000`